How the Equity Index applies to funding

 - Where possible, disruption should be minimised.

 The funding curve we will apply to equity funding has 226 points.
 These range from $0 through to over $1,000 per student.
 Schools with an EQI of 380 and above receive equity funding.

 The equity components of SIF and CIG has also moved to a curved funding model in line with Equity funding.

 As with equity funding, the equity component will go to schools and kura with an EQI of 379 or higher.

 Note that SIF and CIG funding is only partially based on the EQI.

-The shift to the EQI will change the amount of equity funding some schools receive.
+The shift to the EQI has changed the amount of equity funding some schools receive.
 Although overall funding is increasing, some schools qualify for less equity funding, given our ability to better assess the socio-economic barriers their students face.
 Conversely, some schools will receive more equity funding.

-We’ll provide transition funding to allow those schools which will lose funding time to plan and adapt.
-For the 2023 year no school or kura will receive less operational funding due to the EQI and Isolation Index changes.
-From 2024 any reduction in funding will be capped at 5% per annum of a school/kura’s 2022 operational grant, to ensure funding is phased out over time.
+We have provided transition funding to allow those schools which will lose funding time to plan and adapt.
+In the 2023 year no school or kura will receive less operational funding due to the EQI and Isolation Index changes.
+From 2024 any reduction in funding is capped at 5% per annum of a school/kura’s 2022 operational grant, to ensure funding is phased out over time.

 Read more about how we calculate equity and isolation funding including transition support.

 The EQI and ISO: How we calculate funding